Patients living in Gaston County are in need of volunteers to brighten their day by offering the gift of friendship during these difficult times.

 Two TB skin tests are required.
 No cost to the volunteer.

-Currently, families and medical professionals in 12 counties count on CRH to comfort, uplift, and care for individuals challenged by advanced illness, readily entrusting their loved ones to our expertise.
+Currently, families and medical professionals in 12 counties count on our organization to comfort, uplift, and care for individuals challenged by advanced illness, readily entrusting their loved ones to our expertise.

 'You matter because you are you; you matter to the last moment of your life; and we will do all we can, not only to help you die peacefully, but also to live until you die.’-- Dame Cicely Saunders, MD